 -

 Cut a guideline from the corner of your lips to your earlobe.
+Joseph says that an Italian beard fade starts with shaving everything above a line going toward your ears.[1]
 Using electric trimmers or clippers without a guard, shave the line upward, against the grain of hair growth.
-This is what you'll use to create the Italian beard style's signature fade.[1]
+This is what you'll use to create the Italian beard style's signature fade.[2]

 - For a straighter and more accurate line, press a comb against your cheek from your lips to your earlobe and shave above it.